ebouvier/UserCode/README.md

     ./getNumberOfEvents.py --date 15AprYY --version X

-### Migration matrices

-Migration matrices can be obtained, as TH2F in a root file or as tables in a txt file, by running in root:

-    .L migration.C++
-    migration("date", "version", inBatch)

-This will produce plots, `Chi2.txt`, `Matrices.txt`, and `Matrices.root` in `date/version/Migration`.

 ### Merge both channels

 `hadd` commands (for data, and TTJets* files) are executed when running: